vector-of-bool/cmrc/README.md

 the library using `cmrc_add_resources` with the name of the library and the paths to any additional resources that you wish to compile in.
 This way you can lazily add resources to the library as your configure script runs.

+Resources are always stored with an extra trailing `null` byte to facilitate the direct use of data as C strings if needed.
+The `null` byte is not a part of the actual data and does not count towards its size.

 Both `cmrc_add_resource_library` and `cmrc_add_resources` take two additional keyword parameters: